spartanui-wow/Libs-AddonTools/Overall-Plan.md

 ## Systems to Extract

 1. **Error Display/Handler System** - Extract error handling and display components
+   - **Critical Loading Requirement**: Must load before all other systems (except shared UI components) to catch initialization errors within LibAT itself
+   - **Database Independence**: Requires its own AceDB database object and saved variables, separate from other systems
+   - **BugGrabber Integration**: Uses BugGrabber library to capture game API errors with custom processing and storage
 2. **Profile Import/Export Process** - Extract and redesign for multi-addon support
 3. **Extensible Logging System** - Extract current system AND use its UI as foundation for shared components